spaethtech/php-rest/README.md

 # mvqn/annotations
-A semi-complex PHP-Doc Annotation parsing library, specifically designed for use in MVQN projects, but generic enough for anything!
+A semi-complex PHP-Doc Annotation parsing library, specifically designed for use in rspaeth projects, but generic enough for anything!

 ## Installation
 Install the latest version with